jkbest2/tunabayes/notes/ch4.md

 The sampler in Stan has a couple of parameters that can be tuned in an attempt to eliminate these warnings.
 The default values of these are set to maximize sampler efficiency in terms of number of effectively independent samples per second in most cases.
 The target acceptance rate indirectly controls the discretization error of the ordinary differential equation solution, and hence the step size.
 Smaller step sizes will result in proposals that are accepted more often, but will require more steps (and hence evaluations of the log posterior density) to travel the same distance in parameter space.
 Smaller steps will work in cases where there is a small region with larger gradients, but in models where the gradient increases without bound this will not be enough.
 In these cases it is usually necessary to reparameterize the model, for example by noncentering random effects [@Papaspiliopoulos2007; @Betancourt2015].
 In Stan, target acceptance rate is controlled by the `adapt_delta` control argument, and defaults to $0.8$.

 The maximum number of steps taken each iteration is controlled by the maximum tree depth.
-In NUTS, proposal paths are built up in a binary tree, doubling the number of steps taken each time until a "u"-turn is reached.
+In NUTS, proposal paths are built up in a binary tree, doubling the number of steps taken each time until a "U"-turn is reached.
 The default maximum tree depth is 10, meaning that the final branch in the binary tree will require $1,024$ log posterior density evaluations.
 This parameter is controlled by the `max_treedepth` control argument in Stan.

 Because Hamiltonian Monte Carlo schemes are dependent on gradient information, it is important that posteriors be continuous and differentiable when it is used.
 This means that models with discrete parameters cannot be fit using these techniques (though it is often possible to marginalize out discrete parameters).
 It also means that hard bounds on parameters may be more difficult to fit, even when all parameters are transformed to be sampled in an unconstrained space.
 The truncations used in @Meyer1999 then become a liability when fitting these models in Stan.